pcmichaud/micro/source/cons_en.rst

 If the quantity of :math:`X` increases, how does the MRS for :math:`X` changes?

 It decreases generally.
 This implies convex indifference curves.
-Even if there is non-satiation, we generally accept that the intensity of preferences decreases as more of a good is consumed.
+Even if there is non-satiation, we generally accept that the intensity of preference decreases as the quantity consumed increases.

 Utility
 +++++++

 Indifference curves allow us to move away from wish lists to a function.
 On an indifference curve, each basket gives the same level of satisfaction to the consumer (he is indifferent).
 Let's fix that level to some arbitrary number, called utility.
-Jumping from one indifference curve to another changes the level of satisfaction.
+Jumping from one indifference curve to another change the level of satisfaction.
 Hence, indifference curves are like level curves on a topological map, they do not cross.
 The main insight is that we can construct a function :math:`U(X,Y)` which represent these preferences.
 The value of this function is ordinal, it allows to rank the different indifference curves.
 It is only this order that counts.

 Utility function: assigns a value to each basket. :math:`U` represents these preferences if :math:`A \succ B \Rightarrow U(A) > U(B)` and :math:`U(A) > U(B)   \Rightarrow A \succ B` for any two baskets.

 This has a number of implications.
 The main one is that there are many utility functions that represent the same preferences...

-If :math:`f` is a stricly increasing transformation (function) and :math:`U` represents some preferences, then :math:`V(X) = f(U(X))` represents the same preferences.
+If :math:`f` is a strictly increasing transformation (function) and :math:`U` represents some preferences, then :math:`V(X) = f(U(X))` represents the same preferences.

    .. math:: U(X) > U(Y) \iff f(U(X)) > f(U(Y))

-In other words, the value attached to utility does not have a real interpretation, it is the ranking of baskets trough the level of these utility levels which matters.
+In other words, the value attached to utility does not have a real interpretation, it is the ranking of baskets through the level of these utility levels which matters.

 Example: :math:`U(X,Y) = \log X + \log Y` and :math:`V(X,Y) = XY` represent the same preferences.

-*Exercise B*: Show that :math:`U` and :math:`V` if this example have the same preferences by finding the transformation :math:`V=f(U)`.
+*Exercise B*: Show that :math:`U` and :math:`V` in this example have the same preferences by finding the transformation :math:`V=f(U)`.

 How to find the MRS from utility?